Submissions

 Conference publications

-Conference contributors will be invited to submit full papers (maximum 12 pages) to the conference proceedings that will be published in open access via Lund University.
+Conference proceedings, including extended abstracts and papers will be published via Lund University.
 Only contributions presented at the conference (oral or poster) will be considered for proceedings.
 Selected authors will be invited to submit an extended version of their paper after the conference (submission deadline February 15th 2027) for publication in a Special Issue in Fire and Materials published by Wiley.
 More info at Fire and Materials Journal Webpage.

 Key Dates for Submissions